apache/systemds/scripts/staging/SIMD-double-vectors/README.md

 This patch explored potential speedup for matrix multiplication of two dense matrices.
 Additionally, dot product is also implemented with `DoubleVector` for the case where common dimension is `1`.

-Initial experiments showed ~2x speedup for many cases.
-There are some cases where we stayed similar to the baseline.
+Initial experiments showed varying results, usually the vectorized implementation performs somewhere between `MKL` and our reference.
+There are also cases where we are slower than the reference, or faster than `MKL`.
-MKL is faster by about ~2x.

-For more discussion (and plots) see PR #1643.
+For detailed discussion (and plots) see PR #1643.

 ## Further Work